den-wdi-2/es6-part2/README.md

   toppings: ["cheese", "ham", "pineapple"], bake() {
     setInterval(function(){
-      this.temperature++ // doesnt work because this is GLOBAL.
+      this.temperature++ // doesn't work because this is GLOBAL.
 The setInterval function belongs to the window object.
     }, 1000)
   }
 }